hoytech/quadrable/README.md

 * `HashProvided`: Take the provided witness, concatenate it with the specified strand's nodeHash, and hash, storing the result into this strand's nodeHash.
 The order of concatenation depends on the `depth` bit of the strand's keyHash.
 * `HashEmpty`: The same as the previous, but there is no provided witness.
 Instead, the empty sub-tree nodeHash (32 zero bytes) is used.
 * `Merge`: Take this strand's nodeHash and concatenate and hash it with the nodeHash of the next un-merged strand in the strand list, which can be found by looking at the `next` linked list.
+  * Implementations should check that the `merged` flag is false in the `next` strand, and that both strands are at the same depth.
-Set the `next` strand to merged and unlink it from the linked list.
+  * After the merge, the `next` strand should have `merged` set to true, and should be unlinked from the linked list.
-  * Implementations should check if `merged` is true and fail prior to merging, although this isn't strictly necessary from a security standpoint.

-While processing commands, implementations should be creating nodes along the way.
-They can keep references to each child and put these references into the parent node when it is created, allowing efficient traversal of the tree (although there are several ways to accomplish this).
-This way, updates can be performed on the partial-tree.

 After processing all commands, implementations should check the following:

 * The first strand has an empty `next` linked list, meaning all strands have merged into the left-most strand
 * The first strand has a depth of 0, meaning it is the candidate root node
 * The first strand's nodeHash is equal to the trusted root

+While processing commands, implementations should be creating nodes along the way for later querying.
+Technically, this is optional and an implementation could just verify the root hash and then rely on the initial strand values.
+However, it is easier to make security-related mistakes with this approach.
+For example, suppose an implementation forgot to check the first strand had an empty `next` linked list after processing.
+In this case, an unauthenticated value could be in the initial strands that was never merged into the root.
+The tree-construction method "fails safe" in the presence of this mistake (among others) since this unauthenticated value will never have been added to the created tree used for querying.

+Furthermore, a tree structure will be required in order to compute a new root after making modifications to these values, so in this case you may as well create a partial-tree while processing the proof.
+And if you support building a partial-tree like this, any other handling of the strand values is duplicated code, which should be avoided.